LionWeb-io/lionweb-integration-testing/README.md

 2. find out where it originates from — typically an implementation, sometimes the specification,
 3. submit an issue on the corresponding repository — which is _most likely not_ this repository,
 4. fix that issue (there),
-5. trigger the build here to verify it runs green again.
+5. trigger the build to verify it runs green again.

-The build – in the form of a GitHub Action name “LionWeb integration tests” – does the following:

-* validate the delta payloads under [`delta/`](delta) against the [Delta JSON Schema](https://raw.githubusercontent.com/LionWeb-io/specification/refs/heads/main/delta/delta.schema.json) for those,
-* validate the _valid_ serialization chunks (recognizable as such by the presence of a `valid` fragment in their paths) under [`testchanges/`](testchanges) and [`testset/`](testset) against the [Serialization chunk JSON Schema](https://raw.githubusercontent.com/LionWeb-io/specification/refs/heads/main/serialization/serialization.schema.json) for those,
-* run the integration test suite implemented in TypeScript, by running `run-ts-tests.sh`.
-  For this suite to run, a number of the other repositories have to be cloned, by running `clone-repos.sh`.

-The automated tests in the cloned repositories are **not** run.

 And remember: a green build is not a guarantee for the absence of bugs (or presence of quality), but a red build is definitely a guarantee that you need to look at something.